racinmat/adk-python/contributing/samples/a2a_auth/README.md

 }
 ```

 **Important:** The `url` field in `remote_a2a/bigquery_agent/agent.json` must point to the actual RPC endpoint where your remote BigQuery A2A agent is deployed and accessible.
+If the `url` field is an empty string, it will be automatically filled by the base URL provided to `get_fast_api_app`.

 ## Troubleshooting